 I was about to write that I can think of other occasions where I have made some abortive attempt at behaving outrageously but, in truth, I am short of anecdotes.
 I have never lost a shoe on a night out.
 I find one night stands to be unsatisfying- a bit like reading the blurb of a novel without being able to start chapter one.
 I need acres of time on my own and I am always the first person to leave the party.
 Being a typical rebel is not my forte.
 I am usually the one helping people into taxis at the end of the night.
 If I'm not already in bed, obviously.

 The funny thing is, over the last few years something new is occurring.
 I am now getting the concerned looks and the tuts.
 Only, not because I'm on Facebook falling over drunkenly in high heels, or rocking up to family gatherings hung over and three hours late.
 It appears to be because I remain single, childless, unmarried and decidedly not unhinged and frantic by my situation.
-I lay in bed on Sunday mornings eating chocolate, reading books and thinking (Sunday morning is my thinking time), sometimes I eat cornflakes for dinner and sometimes I spent two hours preparing an elaborate feast for myself.
+I lay in bed on Sunday mornings eating chocolate, reading books and thinking (Sunday morning is my thinking time), sometimes I eat cornflakes for dinner and sometimes I spend two hours preparing an elaborate feast for myself.
 I have actually attempted to make most of the meals on my Pinterest food board.
 What I haven't done is spend my thirties travelling extensively and devoting my time to humanitarian causes, something the culture has deemed an acceptable alternative to child bearing, as if by selflessly dedicating my time to caring for others I can keep my feminine nurturing responsibilities topped up to an acceptable level and avoid the whispered judgement of selfish.
 Instead, I have used my time creatively and quietly.
 That this appears to be an act of non-conformity on a par with running away to join the circus, living in a tent in the woods or eating roadkill seems to suggest that feminism still has some way to go.

 Of course there are times when I wish I was happily coupled up and mortgaged to the hilt.
 Usually when it's time to change the duvet cover or attend another wedding of quaint table settings and sympathetic glances.
 But mostly I remember that I had that once and it nearly broke my spirit.